DJilanov/Hanging/README.md

-# Westernacher User panel app
+# Basic hanging game app

-An Angular2 administration panel built from the latest design trends and using the leading ecosystem libraries Compatible with:
+An Angular2 hanging game app built from the latest design trends and using the leading ecosystem libraries Compatible with:
 Chrome  Firefox   Edge    IE     Safari    iOS     Android             IE mobile latest  latest     14     11       10       10    Marshmallow (6.0)        11